Zekun-Cai/NeuralLio/README.md

-This is the code for NeurIPS 2025 review.
+This is the code for the NeurIPS 2025 paper Continuous Domain Generalization.

 # 2 Moons Dataset